Kirkaiya/AwsSsmConfigBuilderPoC/README.md

 **Description**

 A simple Proof of Concept (PoC) for ConfigurationBuilder that reads from AWS SSM Parameter Store.
-This is a PoC - there are not unit tests, it's not load tested, use as the basis for a solution at your own risk!!
+This is a PoC - there are no unit tests, it's not load tested, use as the basis for a solution at your own risk!!

 ### Before trying to run the demo, make note of the following: